rycus86/githooks/README.md

 To make this work, it creates hook templates that are installed into the `.git/hooks` folders automatically on `git init` and `git clone`.
 When one of them executes, it will try to find matching files in the `.githooks` directory under the project root, and invoke them one-by-one.

+> Check out the [blog post](https://blog.viktoradam.net/2018/07/26/githooks-auto-install-hooks/) for the long read!

 ## Layout and options

 Take this snippet of a project layout as an example: